OpenSciViz/cloud/README.md

    Note the above version 4.6.0 seems to be appropriate for the 4.8 and 4.9 cloudstack releases.
 However, the 4.9 admin GUI shows for the Virtual Router System VM: Requires Upgrade "Yes", while the 4.8 GUI shows "No".

-  * One has run the unlock.sh script to ensure the cloudstack services have full access to the file-system. this sets selinux to permissive and chmod's certain essential items.
+  * One has run the secloud.sh scriopt and the unlock.sh script.
+These ensure the cloudstack services have full access to the file-system, and that SELinux is enabled/enforcing, but with selective TCP ports, file-contex, and daemons allowed "permissive".

   * The route table has been configured with the desired default gateway -- 10.a.b.1 or 10.c.d.1 or 172.16.a.1 or 172.17.b.1 ...